gateio/gateapi-php/docs/Api/SpotApi.md

 List all open orders

-List open orders in all currency pairs.
-Note that pagination parameters affect record number in each currency pair's open order list.
-No pagination is applied to the number of currency pairs returned.
-All currency pairs with open orders will be returned.
-Spot,portfolio and margin orders are returned by default.
-To list cross margin orders, `account` must be set to `cross_margin`
+Query the current order list of all trading pairs.
+Please note that the paging parameter controls the number of pending orders in each trading pair.
+There is no paging control for the number of trading pairs.
+All trading pairs with pending orders will be returned.

 ### Example